gldanoob/sussy-mosaic/README.md

 <img src="hank.gif" width="600">

-Decided to make a more accessible version of https://github.com/ThatOneCalculator/Among-Us-Dumpy-Gif-Maker (Without downloading any requirements)
+Decided to make a more accessible version of https://github.com/ThatOneCalculator/Among-Us-Dumpy-Gif-Maker (No requirements needed)

 Feel free to use this script anywhere

 ## Features
-- Supports transparent crewmates
+- Transparent crewmates

-- Custom limit of numbers of sussy baka in a row/colume
+- Custom limit of number of sussy bakas in a row/column

 ## Requirements
-- Python 3 (optional) (For those intending to run the source)
+- Python 3 (optional) (For those intending to run from the source)
     run:
     `pip install pillow`
     `pip install numpy`

 ## Usage

-Generated GIF will be under the file name `twerk.gif` in the same directory
+Generated GIF will be named `twerk.gif`

 ### Running the executable:
 `./twerk.exe <path-to-image> <max-size=50>`